remas565/Data-and-Task-Design-Brief-AI4203-Mini-Project-1/README.md

 ---

-### Running the Project
+### 2) Running the Project

-Navigate to the project directory and execute:
+Navigate to the repository directory and run:

 ```
 python multihead__milestone1t.py
 ```

-The script executes sequentially from top to bottom and does not require manual intervention.
+The script executes sequentially from top to bottom.
+The script automatically loads hyperparameters from `config.py`.
+No manual dataset download is required.

 ---

-### Execution Pipeline Details
+## Execution Pipeline Details

 The script performs the following stages:

-#### Stage 1: Attention Module Validation
+### Stage 1: Attention Module Validation

 The Scaled Dot-Product Attention module is tested for correctness: